 Studies published earlier in the chain of evidence often reported a larger treatment effect than subsequent ones, what has been called the Proteus effect.
 It is unclear whether such a phenomenon exists in diagnostic test accuracy studies.

 Objectives: To determine the presence of exaggerated test accuracy measures in the first or second published studies compared with subsequent studies.

-Results: 2,095 diagnostic test accuracy studies were included in the analysis.
-Each MA included a median of 14 studies (interquartile range (IQR: 8-28) and 3,238 patients (IQR: 1,030-8,814).
-The prevalence of having the highest accuracy in the first 2 studies was in 27 MAs (29%) for diagnostic odds ratio, 18 MAs (20%) for sensitivity, and 23 (25%) MAs for specificity (Table 1).
+Results: A total of 2,095 diagnostic test accuracy studies were included in the analysis.
+Each MA included a median of 14 studies (interquartile range [IQR]: 8-28) and 3,238 patients (IQR: 1,030-8,814).
+The prevalence of having the highest accuracy in the first two studies was in 27 MAs (29%) for diagnostic odds ratio, 18 MAs (20%) for sensitivity, and 23 (25%) MAs for specificity (Table 1).
 There was no significant difference between studies with early extreme findings and those without early extreme findings on number of patients and disease prevalence (Table 2).